strapi/documentation/docusaurus/docs/cloud/projects/overview.md

 * the last deployment date

-Each project card also displays a menu icon to access the following options:
+Each project card also displays a menu icon <!-- add icon --> to access the following options:
 * **Visit App**: to be redirected to the application
 * **Go to Deploys**: to be redirected to the [*Deploys*](/cloud/projects/deploys) page
 * **Go to Settings**: to be redirected to the [*Settings*](/cloud/projects/settings) page